Blog > How To Design A Logo

 For example, the Shell brand logo below started life way back in 1900.
 The design is a simple clamshell, and although it has retained this essential, memorable symbol, over time changes have been made to keep it fresh and modern.

 For a more striking series of changes, take a look at how the Pepsi logo has evolved in the century since its inception.
 What began as fancy red script on a white background has gradually turned into something quite the opposite, with simple, minimalist text accompanying the recognisable red/white/blue circle from its iconic bottle cap design.

 Making changes like this to your logo when necessary will ensure your company image stays fresh.
 A good logo redesign can also go some way to getting press coverage, depending on the scale of your operations.

-I hope you've enjoyed this article and find it useful when desiging or redesigning your logo.
-We'll be back soon with more design tips to help make your brand and website stand out and attract customers.
+I hope you've enjoyed this article and find it useful when designing or redesigning your logo.
+What's your next step?